-(1) The role of alternative foods is little known, but may play an important role in population dynamics, diapause, and migration, as with other coccinellids (Lundgren, 2009b, this issue).
+(1) The role of alternative foods is little known, but may play an important role in population dynamics, diapause, and migration, as with other coccinellids (Lundgren, 2009a,b).
 Stethorini consume alternative non-tetranychid mite prey, extrafloral nectar and pollen.
 They are sensitive to plant characteristics and thus cultivar choice and vegetational diversity may increase or hinder their efficacy.